a-pavithraa/shiksha-learning-platform/prd.md

 - **Assignment Access:** As a student, I want to view all assignments for my enrolled subjects
 - **Email Notifications:** As a student, I want to receive email notifications when new assignments are posted

-### 2.3 Assessment Submission
+### 2.3 Assignment Submission
 **Must-Have**
-- **Assessment Upload:** As a student, I want to upload completed assessments as PDF files
+- **Assignment Submission:** As a student, I want to upload my completed assignments as PDF files
-- **Submission Tracking:** As a teacher, I want to see which students have submitted assessments
+- **Submission Tracking:** As a teacher, I want to see which students have submitted their assignments
-- **Teacher Notifications:** As a teacher, I want email notifications when students submit assessments
+- **Teacher Notifications:** As a teacher, I want email notifications when students submit completed assignments
 - **File Security:** As a user, I want assurance that uploaded files are secure and properly validated

 ### 2.4 Exam Scheduling